pragmint/open-practices/capabilities-maturity-assessment.md

 1. **Manual and Gatekeeping:** Changes require manual approval from a centralized Change Advisory Board (CAB) or external reviewers, creating a bottleneck and slowing down the delivery process.
 2. **Peer-Reviewed and Coordinated:** Changes are manually verified, reviewed, and subsequently approved by peers.
 Changes require high levels of coordination when they affect multiple teams.
 It usually takes close to a week or more to get approval.
-3. **Automated and Efficient:** Changes are reviewed and approved through a mix of automated and manual processes, with peer review still in place, but with more efficient coordination and faster approval times.
-When approval for changes are required, feedback is typically provided within a day or two.
+3. **Semi-automated and Efficient:** Changes are reviewed and approved through a mix of automated and manual processes, with peer review still in place.
+Coordination is more efficient and approval times are faster.
+When change approval is required, feedback is typically provided within a day or two.
-4. **Streamlined Change Approval:** The high level of automation significantly reduces, and in some cases eliminates, the burden of peer review.
+4. **Streamlined:** The high level of automation in change approvals significantly reduces, and in some cases eliminates, the burden of peer review.
 A Change Advisory Board (CAB) may still exist, but their role is to simply advise and facilitate important discussions.
-When approval for changes are required, feedback is typically provided in under 24 hours.
+When change approval is required, feedback is typically provided in under 24 hours.

 ### [Trunk-Based Development](/capabilities/trunk-based-development.md)